0

 Flesh at The Hacienda, 1990s.

-Dressing up - Flesh at The Hacienda.
+Flesh at The Hacienda.

-Photo © Jon Shard.
+Photo © Jon Shard, all rights reserved.

-Flesh was also pioneering in the sense that it was the home of the club’s first female resident DJs, Paulette Constable and Kath McDermott – a time when female DJs rarely got a chance to perform behind the decks.
-Kath, who was still a student while DJing at the club, recalls a young Jon running around with his camera.
-“Jon was keen as mustard and came to talk to us about why we should let him take some pics at Flesh.
-He was even younger than me and absolutely slayed it.
+Kath, still a student when she began DJing at Flesh, recalls a young Jon Shard weaving through the crowd with his camera.
+“Jon was keen as mustard,” she remembers.
+“He came over and explained why we should let him take some pictures at Flesh.
+He was even younger than me — and absolutely slayed it.
 An absolute darling!”

-The Haçienda and nights such as Flesh fit into a tradition of creativity and cultural innovation in Manchester, which can be seen throughout the city today.
+"The Haçienda and nights such as Flesh fit into a tradition of creativity and cultural innovation in Manchester, which can be seen throughout the city today."

 Flesh at The Hacienda, 1990s.